M.F.K. Fisher's Last House

 Mary Frances, as she was known by her family and friends, lived in Last House on the Bouverie Preserve from 1971 until her death in 1992.

-Complementing the renovation are paintings, furnishings and memorabilia donated back to the house by family and friends.
-“Reaching out to family and friends who have lovingly shared items, memories, and stories has been rich,” said Kennedy Golden, Fisher’s daughter and an advisor on the project.
-Among the donated items, Fisher’s Coronomatic typewriter sits quietly in one corner, rough draft secured on the platen for curious observers.
+Over the years, many paintings, furnishings and memorabilia have been donated back to the house by family and friends.
+“Reaching out to family and friends who have lovingly shared items, memories, and stories has been rich,” says Kennedy Golden, Fisher’s daughter and an advisor on the project.